deepika-cs121/ShadowScythe-MITM-Detection/README.md

-# 🛡️ ShadowScythe – MITM Threat Detection System
+# 🛡️ ShadowScythe: MITM Threat Detection System

 ## 📘 Overview

 ShadowScythe is a network security monitoring and threat detection system designed to identify Man-in-the-Middle (MITM) attacks in real time.
 The project focuses on detecting ARP spoofing, gateway impersonation, and suspicious network behavior by continuously monitoring network traffic and validating IP-to-MAC address mappings.

-The system combines network scanning, ARP table analysis, packet inspection, and automated logging to help security analysts identify malicious nodes before they can compromise network communications.
+The system combines network scanning, ARP table analysis, packet inspection, and automated alert generation to help security analysts detect malicious nodes before they can compromise network communications.

 ---